peejaywk/MS3-CoinCollector/README.md

 Install Flask
 pip3 install Flask

+Install pymongo to allow Flask to communication with our Mongo database pip3 install flask-pymongo

+Install dnspython so the Mongo SRV connection string can be used pip3 install dnspython

 Heroku Deployment
 Create a list of applications and dependencies required to run our website. pip3 freeze --local > requirements.txt

 Create Procfile so Heroku knows how to run the application echo web: python app.py > Procfile